 Something inside us despises the ordinary.
-Something there is that tells us that ordinary life, with its predictable routines, domestic rhythms, and conscription to duty makes for cheap meaning.
+There is something in the ordinary that tells us predictable routines, domestic rhythms, and conscription to duty makes for cheap meaning.
 Inside us there is the sense that the ordinary can weigh us down, swallow us up, and anchor us outside the more rewarding waters of passion, romance, creativity, and celebration.

 We vilify the ordinary.
 I remember a young woman, a student of mine, who shared in class that her greatest fear in life was to succumb to the ordinary, “to end up a content, little housewife and mother, happily doing laundry commercials!”